railslove/rack-tracker/README.md

 fashion.
 It comes in two parts, the first one is the actual middleware that you can add to the middleware stack the second part are the service-handlers that you're going to use in your application.
-It's easy to add your own [custom handlers](#custom-handlers), but to get you startet we're shipping support for the following services out of the box:
+It's easy to add your own [custom handlers](#custom-handlers), but to get you started we're shipping support for the following services out of the box:

 * [Google Analytics](#google-analytics)
 * [Facebook](#facebook)